Prisoner cries, gets freedom at Keffi Prison - Nigeria Today

 She, however, warned him to justify the sacrifice made to secure his release.

-In an interview with the News Agency of Nigeria (NAN), Ja’afaru said, “I was really touched and as a caring mother and a woman, you would want to do anything to secure his release.
+In an interview, Ja’afaru said, “I was really touched and as a caring mother and a woman, you would want to do anything to secure his release.

 ”His fine was far above those of others but all we really care about in this holy month of Ramadan is to show that we really care.”